lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

   d -> covering(555)
     c -> end(555)
 ```
 Note that the "abc" path adds no information.
-We don't, however, know that before descending into that branch, thus we
+We don't, however, know this before descending into that branch, thus we
 can't easily remove it.
 This could be done using a special `cleanup` operation over a trie which must buffer descents
 until effective content is found, which is best done as a separate transformation rather than as part of the merge.

 ## Relation to trie sets

-`TrieSetCursor` is a subclass of `RangeCursor`, and the trie set is a special case of a range trie.
-It uses a
+`TrieSetCursor` is a subclass of `RangeCursor`, and the trie set is a special case of a range trie that simply adds
-richer state, which contains information for both iteration directions, which also makes it possible to present the same
-state for both forward and reverse iteration directions.

-Such richer state is not forbidden, but also not necessary for a general range trie.
-Because it is something that is
-pretty difficult to obtain (or store and maintain) for an in-memory trie, general range tries, which are meant to be
-stored in in-memory tries, do not provide it.
+boolean versions of the `precedingState` methods.

 # Deletion-Aware Tries